sfarajli/farajli.net/posts/nophone.md

-that has ever existed, apple is trying so hard to keep you inside of its garbage-like "ecosystem" by making it very hard and even sometimes impossible to connect with hardware/software other than apple's, and all these morons will be like
+that has ever existed, apple is trying so hard to keep you inside of its garbage-like "ecosystem" by making it very hard and even sometimes impossible to connect with hardware/software other than apple's, and all these <strong class="color4">morons</strong> will be like
-> "BuT, DuDe APpLE DeVIces WoRk WItH oTher AppLE DeViCes sO SMoOthLy" yeah, by making it impossible to work with basically everything else and you have to have apple garbage all around you.
+> "BuT, DuuuuuDe, APpLE DeVIces WeRk WItH oTher AppLE DeViCes sO SMoOthLy" Yeah, by making it impossible to work with basically everything else and you have to have apple garbage all around you.

 Package Management